gregology/gregology.github.io/_posts/2012-04-15-trampoline-day-sydney.md

 **Knowledge management** with Aprill @aprillarm
 50% of execs are at retirement age
 Knowledge management is a process
-Everyone can write, but don&#8217;t use two words when one will do.
+Everyone can write, but don't use two words when one will do.
 Simple plan language.
-Don&#8217;t need a fancy tool or template, it just needs to be organized.
+Don't need a fancy tool or template, it just needs to be organized.
 5 x W and a H.

 **Peerfunding** with Tom from [StartSomeGood][3] @tomjd